stephen-fox/brkit/README.md

 open-minded in the sense it could be used (responsibly) for non-CTF work.

 ## APIs
-brkit is broken into several subpackages, each representing a distinct set of functionality.
-The following subsections will outline their usage.
+brkit is broken into several sub-packages, each representing a distinct set of functionality.
+To help with scripting, a set of proxy APIs are provided which simply exit the program when an error occurs.
+These API names end with the suffix `OrExit` to indicate this behavior.
+Essentially, they call the corresponding API, check if an error occurred, and call `log.Fatalln`.

+The following subsections outline the various sub-packages and their usage.
 Please refer to the GoDoc documentation for detailed explanations and usage examples.

 #### `memory`
 Package memory provides functionality for reading and writing memory.